Ayfri/Kore/website/src/jsMain/resources/markdown/doc/commands/Commands.md

 ### Time Command

 The
 `time` command controls the world's day/night cycle.
-Time is measured in ticks (20 ticks = 1 second, 24000 ticks = 1 Minecraft day).
+Time is measured in [ticks](/docs/concepts/time) (20 ticks = 1
+second, 24 000 ticks = 1 Minecraft day).
 Day starts at 1000, noon at 6000, night at 13000.

 ```kotlin
 function("time_control") {